Varun608-del/key_words/README.md

      -- Function: NICs facilitate communication between a computer and a network.
 They handle the process of sending and receiving data packets over the network, making it possible for the device to access network resources, such as the internet or shared files.

   #TYPES:
-   --Wired NICs:These connect via Ethernet cables and are typically used in local area networks (LANs).
+  ** --Wired NICs:**These connect via Ethernet cables and are typically used in local area networks (LANs).
 They are often built into the motherboard of a computer but can also be installed as a separate expansion card.

-   --Wireless NICs: These connect via Wi-Fi and allow devices to connect to wireless networks.
+   **--Wireless NICs: **These connect via Wi-Fi and allow devices to connect to wireless networks.
 They are commonly found in laptops and some desktop computers, and can also be installed as a separate card or USB adapter.

-   --Components: A NIC typically includes a network port (like an Ethernet port for wired connections), and sometimes LEDs that indicate network activity and connection status.
+  ** --Components:** A NIC typically includes a network port (like an Ethernet port for wired connections), and sometimes LEDs that indicate network activity and connection status.
 Inside, it has a chip that handles data transmission and reception.

-   --Configuration: NICs usually come with drivers that need to be installed on the computer.
+ **  --Configuration:** NICs usually come with drivers that need to be installed on the computer.
 These drivers allow the operating system to communicate with the NIC and configure it correctly.

-   --Speed: NICs come in various speeds, such as 10/100/1000 Mbps (Gigabit Ethernet) for wired connections, and support various Wi-Fi standards for wireless connections (e.g., 802.11n, 802.11ac, or the newer 802.11ax).
+ **  --Speed: **NICs come in various speeds, such as 10/100/1000 Mbps (Gigabit Ethernet) for wired connections, and support various Wi-Fi standards for wireless connections (e.g., 802.11n, 802.11ac, or the newer 802.11ax).

 # INTERNET PACKET
     An Internet packet, often just called a "packet," is a small unit of data transmitted over a network.
 When you send or receive information over the Internet, it is broken down into packets to ensure efficient and reliable delivery.
 Here’s a breakdown of what an Internet packet typically involves:

 # Components of an Internet Packet:

-   1.Header:
+  ** 1.Header:**

        --Source IP Address: The address of the device that is sending the packet.
        --Destination IP Address: The address of the device that is receiving the packet.